IBM/aspera-cli/README.md

 :......:.....................:
 ```

-Example: create a hash and include values from preset named "config" of config file
+Example: create a hash and include values from preset named "config" of config file in this hash

 ```
 $ ascli config echo @incps:@json:'{"hello":true,"incps":["config"]}'